The Special Mental Health Initiatives division oversees the following programs:

 Community Support Program (CSP)

 The Community Support Program (CSP) provides 1915(i) state plan services to individuals with Intellectual Disabilities and/or Developmental Disabilities.
-Services available are Day Habilitation, Supported Employment, and Prevocational Services.
+Services available are Day Services-Adult, Supported Employment, Supported Living and Prevocational Services.
 The CSP is operated by the Mississippi Department of Mental Health, Bureau of Intellectual and Developmental Disabilities.
 Individuals may not be enrolled in a Home and Community Based Service Waiver program and must qualify for full benefit Medicaid.

 Intellectual Disabilities/Developmental Disabilities Waiver